matteocontrini/locuspocusbot/README.md

 Requirements:

 - .NET 6.0 SDK is installed
-- MySQL is running on the host and port specified in the `appsettings.json` file
+- MongoDB is running on the host and port specified in the `appsettings.json` file
 - The `LocusPocusBot/bin/Debug/net6.0` directory contains the `appsettings.json` file

 Run with the nice green button.